mrpirated/Sanskritam/README.md

 # Sanskritam
-A simple yet intresting method of promoting enthusiasm for the waning language of Sanskrit.
+A simple yet interesting method to promote enthusiasm for the waning language of Sanskrit.
 Made for the Productathon(2020) organized by IIT Roorkee.
-A Hangman-esque game using Sanskrit.
+A Hangman-esque game using Sanskrit as the base language.

 ## Features: